Bakir Izetbegović: Controversies

 Dževad Galijašević, a member of the Southeast European Expert Team for the Fight against Terrorism and Organized Crime, accused Izetbegović in 2011 of supporting and helping Wahhabis in Bosnia and Herzegovina.

 In May 2018, Izetbegović allegedly said that Croats and Serbs "are fictional nations" and that "before, no one in Bosnia was called anything other than a Bošnjanin", continuing stating "Croats and Serbs originated from Bosniaks."
 In October 2019, while most of the world condemned it, Izetbegović supported the Turkish offensive into north-eastern Syria, saying "Turkey has the right to defend its security, territorial integrity and resolve the refugee issue."

 In May 2020, Izetbegović was accused of being "an advocate of Sharia in Bosnia and Herzegovina", a religious law forming part of the Islamic tradition.
 In July 2021, he called Croatian President Zoran Milanović "arrogant" and said "Croatians will suffer because of his actions."
 This statement came after Milanović said that the Croats in Bosnia and Herzegovina were "being robbed."

 The Prosecutor's Office of Bosnia and Herzegovina launched an investigation in June 2024 into Izetbegović, former Intelligence-Security Agency director Osman Mehmedagić and Kemal Ademović, after former intelligence agent Edin Garaplija accused them of being involved in a criminal organisation in 1996 that conducted politically-motivated murders.
-Garaplija was a witness for the trials of war criminals Radovan Karadžić and Ratko Mladić.
+Garaplija was a witness for the trials of war criminals Radovan Karadžić and Ratko Mladić .The investigative case however, has currently been stalled by missing wartime intelligence archives and no significant advances in the investigation have been announced as of 2026.